 Both whisky and jazz have proven to be survivors, no matter what drink or what style of music became the fad of the day.
 And these two survivors met, time and again, since whisky was and will probably always stay a favourite drink among many musicians.

-So What from the album Kind of Blue?
+Recommended listening: So What from the album Kind of Blue?
+Recommended dram:

 Bruichladdich 10 Years Old.